 In Addition to the course and my self studies I also looked for a tandem partner and I actually found one in my town.
 I put up a notice at a board at the university saying that I was trying to improve my

 Japanese and that I could help my tandem partner with their German.
 A nice woman then called me and we became tandem partners meeting about once a week practicing communication.

 TIP: Use flash cards that you created in your self studies or from any other source and try making a sentence that contains the vocabulary.

 Then let your partner correct you and then let them translate the sentence in your language.
 Very helpful for me and I guess for my tandem partner as well.

-UNTIL NOW: I visit another course since the old one has finished.
-The new course's teacher is coincidentally my old one's (I really like her :D), but instead of
+I visited another course since the old one has finished.
+The new course's teacher is coincidentally my old one's (I really like her :D), but instead of using

-using Marugoto A1 we use the A2 books (Rikai and Katsudou).
-Due to
+Marugoto A1 we use the A2 books (Rikai and Katsudou).
+Due to my

 started using "Die Kanji lernen und behalten 1 - Neue Folge.
 Bedeutung und Schreibweise der

 japanischen Schriftzeichen" the German version of the Heisig method that uses stories to make you remember how the kanji is written.
 I find it very effective but as for now (09.07.18) I